Feritaba/Data-Science-Nanodegree/README.md

 # Data-Science-Nanodegree

 In the first lesson (number 1 to 9b notebooks) I learned working with data and prepare it for fitting into our model.
 In the real world projects the data that we collect would not be without missing values.
-We want a model that predicts the correct results and these values play an important role in our outcome result of our model.
+We want a model that predicts the correct results on a non-trained data and these values play an important role in our outcome result of our model.
 Ommiting the missing(Nan) values is not a promised way to a correct prediction.
 So, we should have a proper way to deal with the missing values.
-Here is the process that I worked on to get a better results with wrangling the data.
+Here is the process that I worked on to get a better results from our model with wrangling the data.

 ## 1- A Look at the Data.ipynb: